datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-Assume we have two tables one named 'Student' is the records of the student names, their cities and major ids.The second table named 'Major' holding the Major ids  and major names.
+Assume we have two tables.
+One named 'Student'has the records of the student names, their cities and major ids.The second table named 'Major'includes the Major ids and major names.
 Now, I want to join these tables to create a view.